cysouw/diathesis/text/c10_participle.md

 - Sie schneidet ihm die Haare. \
   Er bekommt die Haare geschnitten.

-### [ NDA | pNA ] *haben + Partizip* Possessor passive (*Pertinenzpassiv*) {#sec:participles-haben-passive}
+### [ NDA | pNA ] *haben+Partizip* Possessor passive (*Pertinenzpassiv*) {#sec:participles-haben-passive}

-Transitive verbs that allow for a possessor-dative alternation (see [@sec:case-possessor-accusative-to-dative]) can be used in a very special *haben + Partizip* diathesis.
+Transitive verbs that allow for a possessor-dative alternation (see [@sec:case-possessor-accusative-to-dative]) can be used in a very special *haben+Partizip* diathesis.
 For example, the possessor of the object of a verb like *reparieren* 'to repair' [@next a] can alternatively be expressed as a dative [@next b].
-This dative can be promoted to subject in a *haben + Partizip* construction [@next c].
+This dative can be promoted to subject in a *haben+Partizip* construction [@next c].
 I propose to call this construction *Pertinenzpassiv*.
 Sentence [@next c] is highly ambiguous with a preference for the epithetical agentive reading 'I have repaired the computer' (*Perfekt*), so it needs a special context to be understood in the intended diathetical experiencer meaning 'The computer has been repaired on my behalf' (*Pertinenzpassiv*).
 As extensively discussed by Leirbukt [@leirbukt2000], inside a modal construction the diathetical reading is the preferred one, for example using *wollen*, 'to want' [@next d].

 ::: ex
 a.
 Der erfahrene Techniker hat meinen Rechner repariert.